Hejtmus/svelte-lightbox/README.md

 ## How to use

 1. Make Svelte page

 2. Include `import { Lightbox } from 'svelte-lightbox';` into that file.

 3. Make Lightbox galleries and put them into `<Lightbox>` as prop, image put inside slot (as its child).
 You are done.

-4. **Warning, in this version step 4 is redundant, because feature is not implemented**.
-Define new array that will contain all descriptions of all images, insert them into Lightbox component, example `<Lightbox gallery={myGallery}`.
+4. Define new array that will contain objects with all descriptions and titles of all images, insert them into Lightbox component, example `<Lightbox gallery={myGallery}`.

 5. You can **check if everything is working**, if you use **Sapper**, don't forget to make this component **SSR**, just include it like this `import Lightbox from 'svelte-lightbox/src/Lightbox.svelte'`.

+## Pro tips

+- Images in lightbox behave in the same way as their thumbnails, if you need to behave differently, override thumbnail with other image, or the same image, but with different style

+- If you want to disable drag'n'drop over lightbox, pass protected prop to `<Lightbox>` component

 ### Something copyable